Please join the Friends of Dyken Pond Outdoor Explorers at meetup.com to get notifications for last minute program additions

 To pre-register for programs and for more information, please contact the Center at email@example.com or 518 658-2055.

-Please note that our snow and road conditions at 1700 ft. elevation may differ from where you live.
-Please check the outgoing message at 518 658-2055 for updated snow and road conditions and possible program cancellations.
+Please note that our weather conditions at 1700 ft. elevation may differ from where you live.
+Please check the outgoing message at 518 658-2055 for updated conditions and possible program cancellations.

 American Woodcock Walk: Thursday, April 27 7pm - 8:15pm The bird also known as Timberdoodle and BogSucker